adrianababakanian/gatsby-personal-site/src/markdown/design/dinestination.md

 ## Low Fidelity Prototype
 I started the low fidelity prototyping process by storyboarding task scenarios of varying levels of complexity.
 Each of the storyboards below is accompanied by initial mocks of the screens required to perform the tasks in the storyboard.

-1. Easy Task: Filtering restaurant results
+* &rarr; Easy Task: Filtering restaurant results
 ![](./easy.png)
-2. Moderate Task: Set time & destination to find restaurant
+* &rarr; Moderate Task: Set time & destination to find restaurant
 ![](./medium.png)
-3. Difficult task: Analyze restaurant details
+* &rarr; Difficult task: Analyze restaurant details
 ![](./hard.png)

 I then made an interactive Invision prototype, which we put together into a ![video](https://www.dropbox.com/s/20s9httalqkfodu/160Vid.mp4?dl=0) showcasing the prototype performing in its target use case.